albanpuech/Energy-trading-with-battery/presentation_energy_arbitrage.md

 <!-- _class: lead -->

-# A Stochastic Model Predictive Control Algorithm For Energy Arbitrage On the Day-Ahead Market Under Operational Constraints
+# Optimal Charge Scheduling For Energy Arbitrage On the Day-Ahead Market Under Operational Constraints

 ### Alban Puech and Gorazd Dimitrov